Customer Management

 • Handle Duplicates: Check your own database before creating customers to avoid duplicates.
 Trustist does not prevent duplicate customer records.

 • Email for Notifications: Provide emailAddress to enable email notifications for verification sessions and payment receipts.
+Required for KYC-enabled onboard sessions.

 Error Responses